Dubai: Rents could drop in some older buildings as smart rental index is launched

 The index covers all the residential areas in the emirate, including key districts, special development zones, and free zones

-Rents could drop in some older Dubai buildings with fewer modern amenities following the introduction of the new smart rental index.
+Rents could drop in some old buildings with outdated facilities following Dubai's introduction of the new smart rental index.

-Real estate industry executives suggest that newer buildings with top-tier facilities could see up to a 15 per cent increase in rents as landlords will adjust rates to bring them at part with the market rates.
+Real estate industry executives suggest that new buildings with top-tier facilities could see rent hikes of up to 15 per cent as landlords are expected to adjust rates and bring them at par with market prices.

-Dubai Land Department unveiled the smart rental index last week, which takes into account many new aspects including the classification of the buildings, old and new rentals of the building and area among others.
+The Dubai Land Department recently unveiled the smart rental index, which takes into account many new aspects including the classification of the buildings, old and new rentals of the building, and area, among others.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 It covers all the residential areas in Dubai, including key districts, special development zones, and free zones.
-The index requires old building owners to renovate and upgrade their assets before raising the rents.
-While new building owners will be able to adjust the rates higher to be in line with market rates.
+The index requires old building owners to renovate and upgrade their assets before raising the rents, while new building owners will be able to push the rates higher to be in line with market prices.

 “This new smart system provides both parties with a clear and straightforward way to determine what constitutes a ‘fair’ rent and whether an increase is applicable,” he said.